Bring It On Home (Little Big Town song)

 "Bring It On Home" is a song written by Greg Bieck, Tyler Hayes Bieck and Wayne Kirkpatrick and recorded by American country music group Little Big Town.
-It was released January 2006 as the second single from their album The Road to Here.
+It was released in January 2006 as the second single from their album The Road to Here.
 This was the band's highest charting single until "Pontoon" hit number 1.

 Content

 "Bring It On Home" is a mid-tempo ballad where the male narrator promises to offer support to his lover at the end of a stressful day.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably saying that the song "boasts a warm, soothing melody and tender lyric."
 She goes on to say that "gorgeous harmonies turn a well-written song into an amazing experience."

 Music video

 A music video, directed by Kristin Barlowe, was released along with the song.
 The video peaked at number 1 on CMT's Top Twenty Countdown for two consecutive weeks in June 2006.